Looking for things to do in Palawan, Philippines? No worries, you’re on the right place đ

 If you want a more private experience there are 2 options.
 You can take tours B and D and enjoy the less crowded areas of El Nido.
 But that means you will miss out on the most famous destinations, which would be a real shame.

-I personally think that the tour A is the best in El Nido and definitely one of the top things to do in Palawan.
+I think that Tour A is the best in El Nido and definitely one of the top things to do in Palawan.

 6. Rent a Motorbike and Explore